TheB3Rt0z/mag2/app/README.md

 ### Nice to have

-- automatic documentation generator, based on code analysis and programmatically stored in each module/theme's readme;
+- automatic documentation generator, based on code analysis and programmatically stored in each module/theme's readme
-- a (semi-)professional check of all used translations and usability of graphical interface, user-guide README.md files.
+- a (semi-)professional check of all used translations and usability of graphical interface, user-guide README.md files
+- module assistant on the basis of original M1 module, working with actual backend grids and widgets (to be conceived)

+#### Current tasks (with real priority)

+- write something for both empty paragraphs under Development guidelines (see above..)
+- integration of lvk console functionality in bin/magento, trough DeveloperToolBox Module (additional composer requires needed)